Since joining the conservation science team in 1996 I have worked on a variety of projects spanning agricultural, woodland and urban themes.

 Experienced in a wide range of ornithological fieldwork, particularly bird ringing, nest finding and radio-telemetry, I have a broad knowledge of sampling and monitoring other taxa groups including small mammals, moths, butterflies and other invertebrates.

 As secretary of the RSPB ringing group I help co-ordinate the society’s scientific ringing work in the UK and abroad.
-I am the designated species lead for hawfinch and yellow wagtail.
+I am the designated species lead for hawfinch.

 Partners and Collaboration